alphagov/paas-developer-docs/docs/deploying_apps/deploying_flask.md

 ### The Procfile

 The Procfile contains commands that Cloud Foundry will run to keep your site up.
-Create a file called `Procfile` and in it put
+Create a file called `Procfile` and in it put:

 ```
 web: python index.py
 ```

-`index.py` should be replaced with whatever your app's main python file is.
+Replace `index.py` with whatever your app's main python file is.

-### The `manifest.yml`
+### The `manifest.yml` file

 The [manifest file](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) tells `cf push` what to do with your app.
 Here's an example: